trucount/HeHo/README.md

-HeHO - By Founder of Sparrow AI Solutions
+HeHO - By Founder of Sparrow AI Solutions.